 I have seen a slight reduction in dark circles too or should I say it has made the area look brighter.
 The discolouration near the inner corner of my eyes hasn’t improved at all but right under the eyes, it’s not as intense.

-I really wish the brand starts selling the mini of this eye cream individually as that alone lasts for months.
+I really wish the brand starts selling the mini of this eye cream individually as that alone lasts for a few months.
 I think buying a 15ml bottle wouldn’t make sense for me because a) the price point b) I’m afraid it’ll expire before I could finish it.

 You need the smallest amount, around half a pump for both eyes and it sits well under makeup too!
 It didn’t break my concealer or caused extra creasing.